 Greenhouse gases emissions and global warming

-Farming, deforestation, burning of fossil fuels, among other human activities, contribute to global warming.
-Excess carbon dioxide (CO2) and other greenhouse gasses, such as nitrous oxide (N2O) and methane (CH4) are released from industries, automobiles, electricity production, agriculture, and other sectors.
+Human activities such as farming, deforestation, and the burning of fossil fuels contribute to global warming by releasing excess carbon dioxide (CO2) and other greenhouse gasses, such as nitrous oxide (N2O) and methane (CH4) into the atmosphere.
 According to the IPCC (Intergovernmental Panel on Climate Change), agriculture, forestry, and other land uses account for 24% of the global greenhouse gas emissions.
 More than the emissions attributed to industry (21%) and transportation (14%).

 As the world’s human population grows, farmers have to adopt new, intensive practices to meet the rising demand for food, such as intensified fertilizer and pesticide applications.
 Unfortunately, most of these practices aren’t eco-friendly and continually overstretch natural resources.
 This has resulted in increased emissions of greenhouse gases and contribute to climate change.